JetBrains/amper/prototype-implementation/docs/Documentation.md

     androidApiVersion: android-31
 ```

-Currently, the following toolchains are supported: `kotlin:`, `java:`, `ios:`, `android:`
-See [multiplatform settings configuration](#multiplatform-settings) for more details
+See [multi-platform settings configuration](#multi-platform-settings) for more details.

 ### Tests

 Test code is located in the `test/` and `test@platform/` folders.
 Test settings and dependencies by default are inherited from the main configuration according to the [configuration propagation rules](#dependencysettings-propagation).
-To add specific test dependencies put them into `test-dependencies:` section.
+To add test-only dependencies put them into `test-dependencies:` section.
 To add or override toolchain settings in tests, use `test-settings:` section.

 Example:
 ```